Mahmood urges people to stand united after suspected arson at mosque

 Police said they are treating the fire, which damaged the front entrance of the mosque and a car in Peacehaven, East Sussex, on Saturday night, as a hate crime.

-In a statement on X, Shabhana Mahmood described the incident as “deeply concerning”.
+In a statement on X, Shabana Mahmood described the incident as “deeply concerning”.

 “An investigation is ongoing, but it seems clear that things could easily have been far worse,” Ms Mahmood said on Sunday.